Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzVirtualNetwork.md

 ## SYNTAX

 ```
-Set-AzureRmVirtualNetwork -VirtualNetwork <PSVirtualNetwork> [-AsJob]
+Set-AzVirtualNetwork -VirtualNetwork <PSVirtualNetwork> [-AsJob] [-DefaultProfile <IAzureContextContainer>]
- [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmVirtualNetwork** cmdlet sets the goal state for an Azure virtual network.
+The **Set-AzVirtualNetwork** cmdlet sets the goal state for an Azure virtual network.

 ## EXAMPLES

 ### 1: Creates a virtual network and removes one of its subnets
 ```
-New-AzureRmResourceGroup -Name TestResourceGroup -Location centralus
+New-AzResourceGroup -Name TestResourceGroup -Location centralus
-    $frontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24" ## Create resource group
+    $frontendSubnet = New-AzVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24" ## Create resource group
-$backendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix "10.0.2.0/24" ## Create backend subnet
+$backendSubnet = New-AzVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix "10.0.2.0/24" ## Create backend subnet

-$virtualNetwork = New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName
+$virtualNetwork = New-AzVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName
     TestResourceGroup -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $frontendSubnet,$backendSubnet ## Create virtual network

-Remove-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -VirtualNetwork $virtualNetwork ## Remove subnet from in memory representation of virtual network
+Remove-AzVirtualNetworkSubnetConfig -Name backendSubnet -VirtualNetwork $virtualNetwork ## Remove subnet from in memory representation of virtual network

-$virtualNetwork | Set-AzureRmVirtualNetwork ## Remove subnet from virtual network
+$virtualNetwork | Set-AzVirtualNetwork ## Remove subnet from virtual network
 ```

 This example creates a virtual network called TestResourceGroup with two subnets: frontendSubnet and backendSubnet.
 Then it removes backendSubnet subnet from the in-memory representation of the virtual network.
-The Set-AzureRmVirtualNetwork cmdlet is then used to write the modified virtual network state on the service side.
-When the Set-AzureRmVirtualNetwork cmdlet is executed, the backendSubnet is removed.
+The Set-AzVirtualNetwork cmdlet is then used to write the modified virtual network state on the service side.
+When the Set-AzVirtualNetwork cmdlet is executed, the backendSubnet is removed.

 ## PARAMETERS